Do You Want To Cycle in Comfort and Perform at Your Best?

-A personalized bike fit is based on your medical history, cycling experience, and goals.
+A personalized bike fit is based on your medical history, injuries, cycling experience, and goals.

 Cycling is a repetitive motion.
 In an hour, a cyclist may pedal 5000 revolutions or more.
 Over time, an improper bike fit may lead to discomfort, pain or injury.
 Our mission is to help people ride their bikes!
-If you’re riding in pain or suffering with an injury, we would like to help you.
+If you’re riding in pain or suffering from an injury, Maximum Physiotherapy would like to help you.

 Bike Anatomy Basics